-Often on site you need to take quick decisions and understand if there are likely to be any noise issues.
-By using a simple ‘sound level meter’ such as the Pulsar Model 14 you have a cost effective, ideal, compact and ‘easy to use’ instrument that can be transported from site to site allowing you to make a quick judgement regarding noise levels.
+Often on-site, you need to take quick decisions and understand if there are likely to be any noise at work or environmental noise issues.
+By using a simple ‘sound level meter’ such as the Pulsar Model 14 you have a cost-effective, ideal, compact and ‘easy to use’ instrument that can be transported from site to site allowing you to make a quick judgement regarding noise levels.

-This is particularly useful where a more expensive instrument would be cumbersome and more prone to the risk of on-site damage or misuse.
-The Model 14, low cost noise meter is supplied with a carrying pouch, windshield as standard to protect the microphone capsule and has two selectable ranges to allow you to quickly gauge both environmental and industrial level noises.
+This is particularly useful where a more expensive instrument would be cumbersome and at risk of on-site damage or misuse.
+The Model 14, low-cost noise meter is supplied with a carrying pouch and windshield as standard to protect the microphone capsule and has two selectable ranges to allow you to quickly gauge both environmental and industrial level noises.

 The instrument is a Class 2 sound level meter which is perfectly acceptable to conduct noise assessments under the current noise regulations.
 It is fully compliant with IEC 61672 and can be supplied with an acoustic calibrator if you wish to verify the accuracy of your measurements.

-The robust, simple to use and ‘no-nonsense' approach provided by the Assessor range, Industrial Sound Level Meters, allows even inexperienced users to quickly take sensible measurements that allow you to ensure that your workforce is protected from the effects of excessive construction noise exposure.
-For example, the Model 82CA Assessor noise measurement kit provides you with all the tools required to carry out your noise risk assessments.
-It cost effectively and accurately determine suitable hearing protection with its special ‘C minus A’ measurement mode.
+Or perhaps you might prefer the robust, simple to use and ‘no-nonsense' approach provided by the Assessor range, Industrial Sound Level Meters, allows even inexperienced users to quickly take sensible measurements that allow you to ensure that your workforce is protected from the effects of excessive noise exposure.
+They provide you with all the tools required to carry out your noise risk assessments, cost-effectively and accurately determining suitable hearing protection with their special ‘C minus A’ measurement mode.

-You can quickly refer to the HML values provided by the hearing protection manufacturer for specific muffs, inserts etc and by using a simple spreadsheet (HSE), ensure you are not over or under protecting your employees.
+You can quickly refer to the HML values provided by the hearing protection manufacturer for specific muffs, inserts etc and by using a simple spreadsheet (like the HSE calculator), ensure you are not over or under protecting your employees.

 We have produced a short Guide for Employers entitled: '5 Steps to Controlling Workplace Noise'.
 The document looks at the various duties under the Control of Noise Regulations (2005).
-You can download a free copy by clicking on the link.
+You can Download your FREE Guide here.

 Simple spot check